SAP-samples/partner-reference-application/Tutorials/42a-Multi-Tenancy-Service-Broker.md

    1. Create a file called [*catalog.json*](../../../blob/main-multi-tenant-features/broker/catalog.json) in the current *broker* directory and describe the service catalog.
       > Note: The service catalog describes the services offered by this service broker.
 It's defined in a JSON format as described in the [SAP BTP Cloud Foundry runtime documentation](https://docs.cloudfoundry.org/services/api.html#catalog-management).

-      > Note: The Partner Reference Application defines two different plans.
-The plans are used to define different authorization scopes.
+      > Note: The Partner Reference Application defines 3 different plans.
+The plans are used to define different authorization scopes, which is done in the `mta.yaml` further below.
     Here's an example of `catalog.json`:
       ```json
       {